amaranth-lang/amaranth/docs/install.rst

 Amaranth HDL requires Python 3.8; it works on CPython_ 3.8 (or newer), and works faster on PyPy3.8_ 7.3.7 (or newer).
 Installation requires pip_ 23.0 (or newer).

 For most workflows, Amaranth requires Yosys_ |yosys-version|.
-A compatible version of Yosys is distributed via PyPI_ for most popular platforms.
+A `compatible version of Yosys <amaranth-yosys_>`_ is distributed via PyPI_ for most popular platforms, so it is usually not necessary to install Yosys separately.

 Simulating Amaranth code requires no additional software.
 However, a waveform viewer like GTKWave_ is invaluable for debugging.
+As an alternative to GTKWave, the `Amaranth Playground`_ can be used to display waveforms for simple designs.

 Synthesizing, placing and routing an Amaranth design for an FPGA requires the FPGA family specific toolchain.